Lazarus Group Targets Job Seekers with Fake Coinbase Offers: How to Defend Against APT Social Engineering in 2026

 4. Vulnerability Management and Regular Updates

-Since the malware targets specific chipsets, maintaining up-to-date software can mitigate vulnerabilities.
+Since the malware targets specific chipsets, maintaining up to date software can mitigate vulnerabilities.
 Apple frequently patches security flaws in macOS, and enabling automatic updates can reduce exposure to known exploits.

 5. Limit Access to Sensitive Information